Overspending and barely saving? Join the club.

 3. Sticking with a low-yield savings account

 It’s a shame just how many people are keeping their money in a savings account paying little to no interest.
-According to a recent Bankrate survey, nearly 4 in 10 respondents earn either nothing at all or less than 1 percent annually.
+According to a May 2019 Bankrate survey, more than 4 in 10 respondents earn either nothing at all or less than 1 percent annually.

 “It boils down to either just being sloppy or complacent with your cash, in which case it’s really not a function of interest rates as much as it’s the old ‘I haven’t gotten around to it yet’ excuse,” McBride says.
 “In other cases, it’s just the fact that for a lot of people, they’re undersaved.
 They don’t have much in the way of savings.
 And so even a better yield is not going to generate much in the way of additional interest because they don’t have much in the way of savings.”